citusdata/citus_docs/admin_guide/upgrading_citus.rst

 .. note::

-  During a major version upgrade, from the moment of yum installing a new version, Citus will refuse to run distributed queries until ALTER EXTENSION is executed.
+  During a major version upgrade, from the moment of yum installing a new version, Citus will refuse to run distributed queries until is restarted and ALTER EXTENSION is executed.
 This is to protect your data, as Citus object and function definitions are specific to a version.
 After a yum install you should (a) restart and (b) run alter extension.

 Step 3. (upgrade from 5.x only) Add Co-Location Metadata
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~